chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 The event handler in this example is an arrow function that calls `this.doSomething()`.
 The value of `this` is the same as it is within `init()`, so this version of the code works similarly to the one using `bind(this)`.
 Even though the `doSomething()` method doesn't return a value, it's still the only statement executed in the function body, and so there is no need to include braces.

-Arrow functions are designed to be "throwaway" functions, and so cannot be used to define new types; this is evident from the missing `prototype` property, which regular functions have.
-If you try to use the `new` operator with an arrow function, you'll get an error, as in this example:
+<u>Arrow functions are designed to be "throwaway" functions, and so cannot be used to define new types; this is evident from the missing `prototype` property, which regular functions have.</u> If you try to use the `new` operator with an arrow function, you'll get an error, as in this example:

 ```js
 var MyType = () => {},